namitapradhan26/PySpark-based-IBM-course/README.md

 # PySpark-based-IBM-course
-The Advanced Machine Learning and Signal Processing course by IBM used PySpark for the assignments.
+The Coursera course, Advanced Machine Learning and Signal Processing by IBM used PySpark ML for the assignments.
 This repository consists of the 4 assignments from that course.

 Assignment 1 - ETL